JetBrains SFTP | Teleport

 - JetBrains IDE like PyCharm, IntelliJ, GoLand etc. See Products for a full list of JetBrains IDEs.

 - One or more Teleport SSH Service instances.
-If you have not yet done this, read the Server Access Getting Started Guide to learn how.
+If you have not yet done this, read the getting started guide to learn how.

 Step 1/3.
 First-time setup